 Some years later, in 1978, an inshore lifeboat house was added to the station.
-After it closed in 1998 it was used for making and selling rock before being demolished on 24 March 2009.
+After it closed in 1998 the station was used for making and selling rock, before being demolished on 24 March 2009.

 It was September 1998 when construction of todays modern boathouse and visitor centre was completed.

 Did you know?
 In 1999 the RNLI filmed a cinema advertisement using the Blackpool Lifeboat.

 Join Blackpool RNLI

 - Their own external website